OmniRide aims to grow. But first, 12 people must go.

 “I see that will most likely discuss this again at our February meeting.
 Interviews of employees need to be conducted, records reviewed,” said Principi.
 “It’s hard to say it will conclude in February.
 It may take longer.”

-It’s the future that OmniRide is looking forward to with the staffing reductions.
-Afterward, it plans to create 11 new jobs to help fill operational gaps.
+t’s the future that OmniRide is looking forward to with the staffing reductions and by modifying some jobs and adding other new positions.

-The salaries of those would fill the positions would be funded with the cost savings from the elimination of the 14 old jobs.
-The new positions include:
+The cost savings from the 14 staff reductions salaries of those would fund the new positions.

 - Human resources manager